PKU-Alignment/omnisafe/docs/source/index.rst

 Notable examples include:

 .. hint::
-    - Achieving high scores on Atari games using only visual input.
+    - Achieving high scores on `Atari <https://atari.com/>`_  using only visual input.
     - Completing complex control tasks in high dimensions.
     - Beating human grandmasters at Go tournaments.

-However, during the policy updating process in RL, agents often learn to **cheating or even dangerous behaviors** to improve their performance.

-Such agents may achieve high scores quickly but may not align with the desired outcome.
+However, in the process of policy updating in reinforcement learning (RL), agents sometimes learn to **engage in cheating or even dangerous behaviors** in order to improve their performance.
+While these agents may achieve high scores rapidly, their actions may not align with the desired outcome.

-Therefore, safe RL algorithms aim to address the challenge of training agents to achieve the desired training goal without violating any constraints or safety requirements.
+Therefore, Safe RL algorithms aim to train agents to achieve desired goals while adhering to constraints and safety requirements, addressing the challenge of maintaining agent safety during the policy updating process in RL.
+The primary objective of safe RL algorithms is to ensure that agents maintain safety and avoid behaviors that could lead to negative consequences or violate predefined constraints.

 .. admonition:: However
     :class: warning

-    Even researchers with experience in RL may find it challenging to understand the algorithms of Safe RL quickly and program their implementation efficiently.
+    Even experienced researchers in RL may face challenges when it comes to quickly grasping the intricacies of Safe RL algorithms and efficiently programming their implementations.

 To address this issue, OmniSafe aims to provide a comprehensive and systematic introduction to Safe RL algorithms, along with streamlined and robust code,